37 event social media post examples

 Give your audience an insight into your event by posting photos and videos in real-time on social media.

 Did you know?
 Our mobile app for real-time content creation allows you to add branded frames, stickers and fonts to your photos and videos, straight from your phone (such as in the FC Utrecht example above).
 Great for covering live events on social media, while increasing brand awareness.
-Learn how Content Stadium LIVE works.
+Learn how our LIVE APP works.

 You can, of course, do the same via your other social media channels, posting videos, photos and eye-catching graphics as your event unfolds.